apache/flink/docs/ops/memory/mem_migration.zh.md

 The previous options which were responsible for the total memory used by Flink are `taskmanager.heap.size` or `taskmanager.heap.mb`.
 Despite their naming, they included not only JVM heap but also other off-heap memory components.
 The options have been deprecated.

-The Mesos integration also had a separate option with the same semantics: `mesos.resourcemanager.tasks.mem` which has also been deprecated.
+The Mesos integration also had a separate option with the same semantics: `mesos.resourcemanager.tasks.mem` which has also been removed.

 If the mentioned legacy options are used without specifying the corresponding new options, they will be directly translated into the following new options: